ChiquitaS1/Cybersecurity-Homelab-Portfolio/Lab1-Failed-Login-Investigation/README.md

 ## Objective

 The Failed Login project aimed to establish a controlled environment to detect and investigate brute force using windows logs.
-The primary focus was to create failed login atempts to analyze log activity within Windows Event Viewers, generating test logging to mimic real-world attack scenarios.
+The primary focus was to create failed login attempts to analyze log activity within Windows Event Viewers, generating test logging to mimic real-world attack scenarios.
 This hands-on experience was designed to deepen understanding of network log analysis, identifying suspicious activity, and basic threat detention.

 ## Skills Learned